craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 ## “It'll happen to yoooou”

 You might think it was obvious we were making a dumb move in trying to build so much of our vision before launching.
-We were convinced we had to have pretty much a little bit of everything in place for it to valuable.
+We were convinced we had to have at least a little bit of every piece in place for it to valuable to customers.

 In my experience, it’s by far the most common approach people take when building something new and ambitious[^6].

 [^6]: See also: rebuilding something that works but has limitations with new, better tech.
 This scenario is probably the source of the second biggest mistake in digital products.
 It has similar symptoms and often costs **way** more.

-Again, sometimes it even works!
+Again, sometimes it works!
 Just not near as often as it’s tried.

 Odds are, most people who do this work will have to learn the lesson the hard way along with me.
 Maybe more than once.

 Find ways to feed your optimism without believing too much of your own hype.
+Never stop investing in effective discovery and testing out insights ASAP.
 It’s simple, but not easy.

 Good luck!

 - - -

-Building something and want my help bending your odds and avoiding mistakes I've made?
+Building something ambitious and want my help increasing your odds of success and avoiding mistakes I've made or observed?
 [Let's chat.](https://savvycal.com/craigsturgis/chat)